 Professor Tang is an editor of conflictoflaws.net, the leading and most influential blog in conflict of laws which was ranked 33 of the top 100 UK law blogs in 2017.
 She is also a member of the advisory board of Journal of Private International Law and an editor of the Chinese Journal of Comparative Law.
 She is one of the authors of Cheshire, North and Fawcett: Private International Law (15th ed), the leading text in this field.
 She is a regular reviewer for many reputable law journals in the field and prestigious law publishers, including OUP, CUP, Hart, Edward Elgar, etc. She has provided public lectures and training for judges, government officials and legal practitioners in EU, UK, China and Macau.
 She has led and contributed to research projects funded by the Carnegie Trust, State Administration of Foreign Experts Affairs of PRC, Chinese Social Science Foundation, and European Commission.
 She serves as an expert for the European Commission DG Justice in the Justice programme and Horizon 2020, and for the National Science Centre in Poland.
-She is a member of the ESRC Global Challenge Research Fund peer review group and an expert in the EU SME Centre.
+She is a member of the ESRC Global Challenge Research Fund peer review group.

 Professor Tang's research interest lies in the field of private international law/conflict of laws.
 Professor Tang's research primarily focuses on European harmonisation of private international law, and the interaction between private international law and other commercial law areas, such as consumer protection, e-commerce, aviation law, commercial corruption, etc. She is also interested in cross-border commercial law, including transnational litigation, class action/collective redress, and international arbitration.

 Professor Tang published extensively in her specialised area.
 She has published five monographs with Hart, Routledge and Edward Elgar.
 Her articles are published in reputable peer-review journals, such as ICLQ, Modern Law Review, European Law Review, Journal of Private International Law, Hong Kong Law Journal, Edinburgh Law Review and the Netherlands International law Review.
 She is a frequent speaker in international academic and professional conferences and seminars.

 Current Research Projects